mzy2240/ESA/README.rst

 Citation
 --------

-If you use ESA in any of your work, please use the following citation:
+If you use ESA in any of your work, please use the citation below.
+Please note that the ESA team is in the midst of working on an academic journal submission for ESA, so please check back for an up-to-date citation.

 .. code:: latex